Sterling awarded federal grant money for road safety initiatives

 Eric Sorensen, a Moline Democrat representing Illinois' 17th District, appears in his official U.S. House portrait.

 U.S. Rep. Eric Sorensen, D-Rockford, announced Monday that $520,000 from the U.S. Department of Transportation’s Safe Streets and Roads for All Grant Program had been awarded to Sterling and Macomb.
-SS4A was established by the Bipartisan Infrastructure Law, which was approved by Congress in 2021 to fund initiatives to prevent roadway deaths and injuries.
+SS4A was established by the Bipartisan Infrastructure Law, which was approved by Congress in 2021 to fund initiatives to prevent road deaths and injuries.

-“The “Safe Streets for All” grant allows the city to develop a “complete streets” road code for Sterling,” Merdian said.
-“This includes conducting a city-wide safety assessment of roads and intersections.
-It also allows us to identify and pilot priority quick-build initiatives for bicycle facilities and apply the latest design standards and guidance on uncontrolled intersections.
+“The Safe Streets for All grant allows the city to develop a ‘complete streets’ road code for Sterling,” Merdian said.
+“This includes conducting a citywide safety assessment of roads and intersections.
+It also allows us to identify and pilot priority, quick-build initiatives for bicycle facilities and apply the latest design standards and guidance on uncontrolled intersections.
 These have been identified as critical needs in Sterling for improving driver and pedestrian safety.
-We appreciate this grant’s opportunity; thank you to the selection committee for selecting Sterling as a recipient.”

 “This grant will allow us to begin the first phase of a comprehensive bike path system for the city,” Macomb Mayor Michael Inman said.
-“We are grateful for our federal partners including Congressman Eric Sorensen for their commitment to helping secure this grant funding for the city.
+“We are grateful for our federal partners, including Congressman Eric Sorensen, for their commitment to helping secure this grant funding for the city.
 We will put the grant funds to good use.”

 Sorensen said investing in infrastructure is key to building sustainable communities.